Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/examples/Add-AzOracleDatabaseCloudVMClusterVM.md

-### Example 1: Adds a VM to a Cloud VM Cluster resource
+### Example 1: Add a VM to a Cloud VM Cluster resource
 ```powershell
 $resourceGroup = "PowerShellTestRg"